Magnetic field reversal in the turbulent environment around a repeating fast radio burst: Materials and Methods

-\subsection{GBT L-Band}
+\subsubsection{GBT L-Band}

-We conducted L-Band observations of \frb\ (16h02m04.266s, -11$^{\circ}$17$'$17.33$''$) on 17th September 2020 using the 100m Robert C Byrd Green Bank Telescope.
+We conducted L-Band observations of \frb\ ({Right Ascension} 16h02m04.266s, {Declination} -11$^{\circ}$17$'$17.33$''${(J200)}) 2020 September 17 using the 100-m Robert C. Byrd Green Bank Telescope.
 The observation was done for a total of 6.5 hours on the source.
-The L-Band Rcvr1\_2 which has a bandwidth of 800 MHz between the range 1100-1900 MHz was used.
-The VEGAS Pulsar Mode backend recorded 8-bit data across the 800 MHz bandwidth in 4096 channels with a frequency resolution of 195 kHz.
-The native time resolution of the recorded data was 81.92 $\mu$s and the polarization information of the data was in coherence format i.e AABBCRCI.
-A bright quasar J1445+0958 was observed for flux calibration in both ON and OFF positions.
+The L-Band {receiver}, Rcvr1\_2, which has a bandwidth of 800 MHz between the range 1100-1900 MHz, was used.
+The {Versatile GBT Astronomical Spectrometer} (VEGAS) Pulsar Mode backend recorded 8-bit data across the 800 MHz bandwidth in 4096 channels with a frequency resolution of 195 kHz.
+The native time resolution of the recorded data was 81.92 $\mu$s, and the polarization information of the data was in coherence format, i.e., AABBCRCI ( {where} AA and BB are the direct products of the two input A and B and CR and CI are the real and imaginary parts of the cross product of A and B).
+The bright quasar J1445+0958 {(14h45m16.46s, 09d58$'$36.07$''$)} was observed for flux calibration in both ON and OFF positions.

-\subsection{GBT C-Band}
+\subsubsection{GBT C-Band}

-Three sets of C-Band observations were done and from here on, we refer to them as Epoch 1, Epoch 2 and Epoch 3.